corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 ### Register your Notary with the Identity Manager

-* Register the Notary nodes with the Identity Manager before the Network Map service can be initialised.
+You need to register the Notary with the Identity Manager before the Network Map service can be initialised.
 This is because the list of trusted notaries is stored within the Network Parameters, which have to be passed to the Network Map service during initialisation.

-* Copy the truststore containing the network root certificate (`network-root-truststore.jks`) to the Notary machine along with a valid Corda jar (e.g. Corda OS 4.0).
+Copy the `trust-stores/network-root-truststore.jks` generated by the PKI tool to the Notary host (or directory location if running locally), along with a valid Corda jar (e.g. Corda OS 4.5).

 #### Example Configuration

 This is an example `node.conf` file, with dummy values for the endpoints.
-As these endpoints are dependent on the setup of the machines, replace them with their true values (e.g. IPs addresses for machines).
+As these endpoints are dependent on the setup of the machines, replace them with their true values (e.g. external IP addresses for machines).

 ```guess
 myLegalName="O=NotaryA,L=London,C=GB"